 Proposals must provide information in the same order as presented in this document with the same headings.
+This will not only be helpful to the evaluators of the proposal but should assist the Consultant in preparing a thorough response.

 Items in this section marked "mandatory" must be included as part of the proposal for the proposal to be considered responsive; however, these items are not scored.
 Items marked "scored" are those that are awarded points as part of the evaluation conducted by the evaluation team.

-C1.
+C.3.
 LETTER OF SUBMITTAL (MANDATORY)

-The Letter of Submittal, the attached Certifications and Assurances, and attached Contractor Intake Form must be signed and dated by a person authorized to legally bind the Consultant to a contractual relationship, (e.g., the President or Executive Director if a corporation, the managing partner if a partnership, or the proprietor if a sole proprietorship).
+The Letter of Submittal and applicable certifications must be signed and dated by a person authorized to legally bind the Consultant to a contractual relationship, (e.g., the President or Executive Director if a corporation, the managing partner if a partnership, or the proprietor if a sole proprietorship).